FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

 ## View Projects
 For detailed analysis and insights, please refer to the included Python notebook.

-Note: This repository serves as a demonstration of machine learning techniques for loan default prediction.
+Note: This repository serves as a demonstration of machine learning techniques for lead conversion prediction.
 Actual implementation may require customization.